-Mango salsa is one of those dishes that is very versatile and can be made with what you may have on hand in the refrigerator, my favorite kind of recipe.
-I happen to have most of the ingredients needed for this recipe except I did have to borrow a fresh lime from my neighbor.
+Mango salsa is a versatile dish that can be made with what you may have on hand in the refrigerator, my favorite recipe.
+I have most of the ingredients needed for this recipe, except I had to borrow a fresh lime from my neighbor.

-I even had a jicama, a legume that looks like a turnip but is sweet and crispy and is popular in Mexican cuisine that I cut up into small chunks and toss in.
+I even had a jicama, a legume that looks like a turnip but is sweet, crispy, and popular in Mexican cuisine that I cut into small chunks and toss in.
 Jicama tastes like a cross between an apple or pear and water chestnuts.
-Found in most supermarkets today, it is an edible root that you may want to play around with.
+It is an edible root found in most supermarkets today that you may want to play around with.

-One tip I would offer is to not overwhelm the salsa with mango.
+One tip is to not overwhelm the salsa with mango.
 I have been served mango salsa in restaurants where all you taste is the mango.
-The batch I made last night was balanced nicely with plenty of mango but also with the other ingredients so there were layers of flavors.
+The batch I made last night was balanced nicely with plenty of mango but also with the other ingredients, so there were layers of flavors.
 I was very pleased with the overall flavor.